Obsidion-dev/Obsidion/README.md

 # Overview

 Obsidion is a flexible, reliable Minecraft Bot.
-This means that msot aspects of how it interectats with your server are controlled by you.
+This means that most aspects of how it interacts with your server are controlled by you.
 It has commands for nearly everything Minecraft related from fun pvp to information about a server.
-It support Minecraft live servertracking, wiki lookup, pvp commands, viewing your Minecraft profile among other things.
+It support Minecraft live servertracking, wiki lookup, pvp commands, and viewing your Minecraft profile among other things.

 # Commands